McCannLab/McCannLab.github.io/README.md

 McCann Lab webpages built with :heart: with [Hugo](https://gohugo.io/).

-## How to use it
+## How to use it?

 See the [wiki](https://github.com/McCannLab/McCannLab.github.io/wiki) :book:

-## Troubleshouthing / discussion
+## Troubleshooting / discussion

-- post an issu
+1. post an issue
-- Slack
+2. go Slack